The 10 Must-Have Glasses For Your Home Bar

 Show off your knowledge of art of mixology and the traditions behind the glassware and the cocktails they enhance.

-Couple glasses were originally the trendy apartments where champagne lived and was served until the higher end flute came along.
+Couple glasses were originally the trendy vessels where champagne lived and was served until the higher-end flute came along.
 Drinkers found that the coupe glass released bubbles to evaporation before the sparkle reaches the mouth.
-Thus the coupe was refashioned as a lovely, less shaky alternative to the martini glass.
+Thus, the coupe was refashioned as a lovely, less shaky alternative to the martini glass.

 Cocktails that live in this glass are: